katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 > Your sponsorship is valid for as long as you continue to pay the monthly or yearly fee.
-If you choose to cancel your sponsorship, you will lose access to the Insiders version once your cancelation is active and will be automatically removed as a collaborator from the private repository.
+If you choose to cancel your sponsorship, you will lose access to the Insiders version once your cancelation is active and will be automatically removed by GitHub as a collaborator from the private repository.

 __How do I cancel my sponsorship?__
 > To cancel your sponsorship, follow the [step-by-step guide] provided by GitHub.
 If you sponsored using an organizational account, please ensure that you cancel your sponsorship using the same organizational account rather than your individual account.
 This will help ensure that the cancellation is processed correctly.
-If you need further assistance or have any questions regarding the cancellation process, please don't hesitate to contact our support team.

   [step-by-step guide]: https://docs.github.com/en/billing/managing-billing-for-github-sponsors/downgrading-a-sponsorship

 __What happens when I cancel my sponsorship?__
-> If you choose to cancel your subscription to Insiders, you will be automatically removed as a collaborator on the day your cancelation is effective.
+> If you choose to cancel your subscription to Insiders, you will be automatically removed by GitHub as a collaborator on the day your cancelation is effective.
 From that day on, you will no longer receive future updates.
 However, you are __welcome to continue using the latest version__ that was available to you at the time of your cancellation for as long as you like.
 Please note that [GitHub deletes private forks], so you may want to take steps to ensure that you have a backup of the software if necessary and use the locally installed version.